Visiting Barcelona in May

 For those not familiar with the city, Girona is a stunning medieval town that features heavily in the epic fantasy Game of Thrones TV show, and is one of our favourite day trips from Barcelona.
 You can even book a Game of Thrones tour with transport from Barcelona, while other tour options include visits to the Dali Museum or Costa Brava beaches.

 For one evening in May virtually all of Barcelona’s museums will be open and free to the public.
 If you’re a short-on-cash culture-vulture, or just like the idea of wondering around the city’s most hallowed vaults at an hour they’re usually closed, then you’ll enjoy this event (that is mirrored in cities all around Europe).
 A piece of advice… it’s better to pick the lesser known gems, than visit the big-hitters where excessive queues will have you questioning whether saving a few pennies was really worth the hassle of waiting in line.
-The dates for 2023 were not announced at time of press, but you can check the city website for details.
+The date for 2024 is 18th May, from 7pm to 1am.
+More details on the city website.

 14. Join a Local Food Tour